Upgrade the BeyondTrust Privileged Remote Access Software

 - BeyondTrust Integration Clients will not automatically update after the site upgrades.
 Integration Clients will need to be re-installed manually.
 Integration Client installers are available from the Downloads page of beyondtrustcorp.service-now.com/csm.

-- Upon upgrading, it will be necessary to regenerate any installer packages previously created for Jump Clients and access consoles.
+- Upon upgrading, it is strongly recommended to regenerate any installer packages previously created for Jump Clients and access consoles.
 The clients themselves will update as described above.
-However, the installer files for them will invalidate once the B Series Appliance which generated them is upgraded.